We’ll teach you how to build a campfire several different ways. In almost all cases when camping the Critterz love a fire (when it’s allowed).

 Be safe and watch those firebugs in your family.
 A stick that goes in the fire stays in the fire.

-We hope this helps you figure out how to build a campfire!
+We hope this helps you figure out how to build a great campfire!
 Tell us about your favorite fire starting method in the comments!

 I was a scout, from Tiger Cub to Eagle.
 I’ve done the day camps, the weekend trips, and the high-adventure, week-long outings.
 I love any and all camping and I’m always looking for the next adventure with my family!